 Anita Sarkeesian’s blog, Feminist Frequency, is a great resource for anyone thinking about gender in media and technology.
 Her YouTube clips on female types in movies are short, pithy, and smart.
 Sociology has a long history of analyzing different constructed typologies, something I wrote about here, and Sarkeesian’s video about the “Manic Pixie Dream Girl” trope (think Natalie Portman in the film Garden State) is as good an example as any of how characters are crafted and reproduced in the digital age.

-Building off of this project, Sarkeesian wanted to make a web series examining portrayals of women in video games, so she went to Kickstarter (a crowdsourcing site, where anyone can browse projects to fund for as little as a dollar).
+Building from this project, Sarkeesian wanted to make a web series examining portrayals of women in video games, so she went to Kickstarter (a crowdsourcing site, where anyone can launch projects for others to help fund for as little as a dollar).
 She hoped to raise $6,000.
 Her key hypothesis is that there are some well-worn tropes in an overly masculinized virtual world of online video games.

-Cline hints that Art3mis is teased online for her perceived gender, but real-life women who game suffer from constant harassment.
-Women, according to the Entertainment Software Association (a computer and video game trade association), comprise 47% of players and adult women are a larger demographic than boys 17 or younger (30% to 18%).
-Still, women are the focus of intense online and scrutiny, as the New York Times described in a recently published article.
+Cline only hints that Art3mis is teased online for her perceived gender, but real-life women who game suffer from constant harassment.
+Women, according to the Entertainment Software Association (a computer and video game trade association), comprise 47 percent of players, and adult women are a larger demographic than boys 17 or younger (30 percent to 18 percent).
+Still, they are the focus of intense online scrutiny, as the New York Times described in a recently published article.
 One gamer catalogs all the attention she gets on her blog Fat, Ugly, or Slutty?
 This returns us to Sakeesian’s Kickstarter fundraising campaign.

-As for Sarkeesian, the good news is she received a lot of positive attention out of all the negative attacks.
-For all the hate, the supportive backlash created $150,000 more funding than the $6,000 she hoped for.
+As for Sarkeesian, the good news is that she received a lot of positive attention from all the negative attacks.
+In response to the hate, the supportive backlash created $150,000 more funding than the $6,000 she hoped for.
 I look forward to seeing what Sarkeesian does with the extra money.